MixMatchMLtoolkit/.github/profile/README.md

 </ul>

 ## Work in progess
-We are still working on improving toolkit.
-Currenlty we are working on including/ optimizing the following aspects:
+We are still working on improving the toolkit.
+Currently, we are including/optimizing the following aspects
 <ul>
-<li>Improving the reliablity of the compare modus </li>
+<li>Improving the reliablity of the "compare" mode </li>
-<li>Including interactive example ML models in the web interface</li>
+<li>Including interactive examples of ML models in the web interface</li>
-<li>Including instructions for how to achieve the examples using Weka </li>
+<li>Including instructions for how to use custom datasets to try out each ML capability in Weka </li>
 </ul>

 ## Contributors